fivetrade/devops-cicd-git-jenkins-helm3-kubernetes/Deploy-Kubernetes-Kubeadm.md

 # Deploy Kubernetes Cluster with Kubeadm
 This documentation guides you in setting up a kubernetes cluster on __Ubuntu 20.04 LTS__ with one master node and two workers nodes.
+##  What is Kubeadm ?
+Kubeadm is a tool built to provide best-practice "fast paths" for creating Kubernetes clusters.
+It performs the actions necessary to get a minimum viable, secure cluster up and running in a user friendly way.
+Kubeadm's scope is limited to the local node filesystem and the Kubernetes API, and it is intended to be a composable building block of higher level tools.
 ## Requirements
 | Role |Ram  | CPU |
 | --- | --- | --- |